• Skip to main content

 First Year

 Clinical exposure begins in the first semester of a student’s training.
-Students participate in field placements and observations in a variety of genetic clinics in Little Rock, Arkansas; Northwest Arkansas (Fayetteville and Lowell), which is approximately three hours from Little Rock; and Memphis, Tennessee, which is approximately two hours from Little Rock.
+Students participate in field placements and observations in a variety of genetic clinics in Little Rock, Arkansas; Northwest Arkansas (Fayetteville and Lowell), which is approximately three hours from Little Rock; Memphis, Tennessee, which is approximately two hours from Little Rock; and Oklahoma City, Oklahoma, which is approximately three hours from Northwest Arkansas.

 Summer Term